 According to the ICO, many organisations are also unsure about their responsibilities around breach reporting.
-The GDPR states that organisations must have suitable controls in place to detect personal breaches as well as report them to a relevant authority within 72 hours (Article 33).
+The GDPR states that organisations must have suitable controls in place to detect data protection breaches as well as report them to a relevant authority within 72 hours (Article 33).
 One mistake many businesses make however is to believe that the mandatory reporting period is 72 ‘working’ hours.
 In reality however, this is actually 72 hours from the ‘point of discovery’.

-Where the impact of a breach represents a ‘high risk’ to the rights and freedoms of individuals, those individuals must also be promptly notified.
+Where the impact of a data protection breach represents a ‘high risk’ to the rights and freedoms of individuals, those individuals must also be promptly notified.
 The GDPR states that this should be ‘without undue delay’, to allow individuals to take suitable precautions.